MyPureCloud/genesys-spark/README.md

 ## Hi there! 👋

 - Keep reading for an overview of the Spark packages and links on how to get started installing them!
+- To see usage examples of the components with an in-browser editor visit the [component playground!](https://apps.inindca.com/common-ui-docs/#/genesys-webcomponents/latest)
-- For details on component documentation and guidelines, go to [https://spark.genesys.com/](https://spark.genesys.com?utm_source=github&utm_medium=readme_p)
+- For details on UX component documentation and guidelines, go to [https://spark.genesys.com/](https://spark.genesys.com?utm_source=github&utm_medium=readme_p)
 - If you want to contribute to the codebase, check out the [contributing guide!](docs/CONTRIBUTING.md)

 ## Spark Packages